-Here’s a sampling of some of my articles.
+Here’s a sampling of some of my favourite stories.

 National Geographic Magazine